 The biggest fear company bosses have when it comes to switching to a virtual office is accountability.
 After all, if employees can work from their couches what’s to stop them from simply hitting up the TV and losing an entire day of productivity?

 But the truth is, virtual offices often present a rare opportunity to refocus on personal accountability and production goals.
 Instead of marking an individual’s productivity by the number of hours they spend chained to their desk, managers should set project goals where progress towards those goals is recorded electronically as employees log in to work on them.
 Many companies, after making the switch, have reported that great workers stand out, slackers get called out, and productivity across the board increases.
+Microsoft azure interconnect is one of many cloud options for enterprise businesses.

 Want to explore more solutions for virtual offices, including digital receptionist services to handle your incoming calls, courtesy calls, and transfers?
 Visit the Reliable Receptionist homepage or give us a call at (925) 627-4200.